Amber gets a new CEO as it goes global with game dev outsourcing

 Raw Fury among others.

-At Keywords, Gine was moving fast as the company often acquired three or four companies a year.
+At Keywords, Gine was moving fast, as the company often acquired three or four other firms a year.
 Asked if the pandemic is driving a labor shortage in games, Gine said the labor shortage has existed for years now.

 “Getting high-quality engineering and creative talent is an ever bigger problem,” he said.

 The company expects to operate in a hybrid remote and physical work model, and that means location will become less relevant over time, Pohantu said.
-But the company is looking for new locations in Asia, Eastern Europe, and Latin America.
+The company is looking for new locations in Asia, Eastern Europe, and Latin America.

 “We plan to continue our breakneck pace of revenue growth of 50% a year in the last four or five years,” Pohontu said.
 “We want to be everywhere in the world.
 This is our vision of Amber as a global company.”